 7. Wellness CORE Large Breed Formula

-First 5 Ingredients: Deboned Chicken, Chicken Meal, Turkey Meal, Potatoes, Peas
+Deboned Chicken, Chicken Meal, Turkey Meal, Lentils, Peas

 This food is designed for large breed dogs like the Cane Corso and meets their needs in several ways.
 On the surface, it has a large kibble size that’s perfect for larger mouths.
 To encourage joint health throughout your dog’s adult life, this food contains glucosamine and chondroitin.

 All Wellness CORE foods use grain-free, protein rich recipes infused with botanicals and supplements for optimal health.
-Unlike some other high-protein foods, Wellness CORE foods avoid excessive fat.
+Unlike some other high-protein foods, the brand avoid excessive fat.

 They contain probiotics for digestive health, are enriched with antioxidants, and contain Omega-3 and Omega-6 fatty acids for skin and coat health.

-Like all other Wellness CORE foods, this is a grain-free, protein-rich recipe that uses botanicals and supplements for the complete health of the dog, including probiotics and prebiotics for improved digestive health and immune support.
-It’s enriched with antioxidants, along with Omega-3 and Omega-6 fatty acids.
+Like all of their other recipes, this is a grain-free, protein-rich recipe that uses botanicals and supplements for the complete health of the dog, including probiotics and prebiotics for improved digestive health and immune support.

 Pros